GeraldPinkney/RapidResponse/RapidResponse/docs/README.md

 >>> print(Ignite_Create_Scenario.console)
 "Success: Good2Great08062024_2"

 # execute it again without updating the parameters.
 The script executes, but returns an error.
+This is important.
+You will need to check the status to see details.
 >>> Ignite_Create_Scenario.execute()
 >>> print(Ignite_Create_Scenario.status)
 Error: errorcode JavascriptException